 Many of the buildings retain features from the colonial period such as the Queen’s Cottage, General’s House, Grand Hotel, Hill Club, St Andrew’s Hotel, and Town Post Office.
 New hotels are often built and furnished in the colonial style.
 Visitors to the city can wallow in its nostalgia of bygone days by visiting the landmark buildings.
 Many private homes maintain their old English-style lawns and gardens.

 Nuwara Eliya town

-Called Little England, Nuwara Eliya was founded by Samuel Baker in the 19th century.
-Its name come from Sinhalese, it means city on the plain and city of light.
+Also called Little England, Nuwara Eliya was founded by Samuel Baker in the 19th century.
+Its name comes from Sinhalese, meaning city on the plain and city of light.
 Located in central Sri Lanka, at an altitude of 1 900 meters, the town will surprise you with its colonial architecture, so far from what Sri Lankan cities usually look like.

-In Asia, you’ll often find town looking like that, especially in the highlands, the European colons weren’t used to the hot weather so they always built cities in the mountains where it’s cooler.
-In those type of cities I’ve always felt like if I was back in Europe.
+In Asia, you’ll often find towns looking like that, especially in the highlands, the European colons weren’t used to the hot weather so they always built cities in the mountains where it’s cooler.

 Pedro Tea Estate Factory

 There are a lot of other tea factories in the area you can visit, that are just as nice, it’s just that Pedro is the most organized when it comes to receiving tourists.
 If you want to take picture of the women picking tea, be careful, they often ask for money and they only tell you once you take their pictures.
 Some will even come to you and ask you to take a picture with them.